mathias-a-la-basse/ldtk2defold/ldtk_py_defold/README.md

       * or nil if {config.tilesets[identifier].no_collision}
       * default idem defold.image
     * !!
 Sprite trim mode {config.tilesets[identifier].inner_padding} !!
-    * For each enumTags value (not custom) add a collision group and mark tiles
+    * For each enumTags value (not custom data) add a collision group and mark tiles
-      * collision_group = {model.tilesets.enumTags.enumValueId}
-      * create a convex hull data for each cell in {model.tilesets.enumTags.tileIds}
+      * for each tile, create a convex hull data.
+If in {model.tilesets.enumTags.tileIds} -> set collision_group = {model.tilesets.enumTags.enumValueId}, else "" (no group)
-      * how to calculate "index" and "count"
+      * how to calculate "index" and "count":
+        * index start at 0, then it is index += count over each tile.
+        * count is the number of edges of convex hull -> set 4 everywhere.

   * 1 tileset lua table  with data:
     * identifier